-When it comes to buying a house, there are many types of mortgage loans available.
+There are many types of mortgage loans available when it comes to buying a house.
 But it’s not always easy to figure out which one is right for you.
-Organized by life stage and situation, we’ll walk you through 7 types of mortgage loans and when to use them.
+Organized by life stage and situation, we’ll walk you through seven types of mortgage loans and when to use them.

 First-Time Homebuyers

-Buying your first home is an exciting milestone, but it can also be stressful.
+Buying your first home is an exciting milestone but can also be stressful.
 Luckily, there are a variety of mortgage loans for first-time home buyers.
-And our Central Illinois-based mortgage loan officers can help you find the best option for you.
+Our Central Illinois-based mortgage loan officers can help you find the best option for you.
 Learn more about conventional mortgages, government-insured mortgage programs, and home loans from IHDA, the state’s housing authority.

 A conventional home loan is not part of any government or state program.
 You can choose between a fixed-rate or adjustable-rate mortgage.
 Put at least 20% down to avoid a Private Mortgage Insurance (PMI) requirement.
 However, lower down payments are also an option with conventional mortgages.
 Once you reach 20% equity in your home, you may be able to have the PMI premiums removed from your monthly mortgage payments.